catppuccin/jupyterlab/README.md

 }
 ```

+> [!NOTE]
-*NOTE*: besides the "brand" color it is also possible to set the "accent" color (default is `green`), but it rarelly appears in the JupyterLab interface.
+> Besides the "brand" color it is also possible to set the "accent" color (default is green), but it rarely appears in the JupyterLab interface.

 ## 💝 Thanks to